mbuyd/akov/README.md

 # akov

-Discord Bot for DUDES of 708 discord server
+Discord Bot for the DUDES of 708 discord server

 ## Features
 ```